freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 330.1

-:smile: You should have two `kitty_ipsum` files.
-Eventually, you will write a small script to translate them into doggy ipsum.
-For now, you will play with some common commands.
+:smile: You have two `kitty_ipsum` files.
+You will write a small script to translate them into doggy ipsum.
+For now, you will play with some common commands to figure out how.
 The first one is `wc`.
 It prints some info about a file.
 It can take a file as an argument like the `cat` command.
 Use it to see what it shows you about your `kitty_ipsum_1.txt` file.

 #### HINTS